nicksstapleton/blog/_posts/2023-09-07-logos-bible-software-discounts.md

 ## 5. Payment Plan

 [My partner discount](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) applies to Logos payment plans as well.
-If the upfront cost is too much, Logos will allow you to spread out any order over $100 for 2 to 24 months depending on the order size.
+If the upfront cost is too much, Logos will allow you to spread out payments on any order over $100 for 2 to 24 months depending on the order size.

 ## 6. Grab the [Free Book of the Month](https://partner.logosbible.com/click.track?CID=437858&AFID=467957)